v2rayA/v2raya.github.io/content/en/docs/prologue/installation/redhat.md

 {{% notice info %}}
 v2rayA is yet to make into Fedora 37 as of 11/19/2022.
 The following message from its COPR repo maintainer @zhullyb:

-> golang 1.18 isn't available on Fedora 37 yet, and the latest golang can't compile v2ray-core v4.X, v2rayA latest tag still hasn't implemented compatibility with v2ray-core v5.X.
+> golang 1.18 isn't available on Fedora 37 yet, and v2ray-core v4.X doesn't compile with the latest golang, v2rayA latest tag still hasn't implemented compatibility with v2ray-core v5.X.
 {{% /notice %}}

 ### Enable copr source